Gerritsen Beach, Brooklyn: Geography

 Gerritsen Beach lies on a peninsula in the southeastern part of Brooklyn, south of the neighborhood of Marine Park and west of the eponymous park.
 It is bounded on the north by Midwood at Avenue U, to the east by Marine Park at Gerritsen Avenue, to the south by Plumb Beach and the Plumb Beach Channel, and to the west by Sheepshead Bay at Shell Bank Creek and Knapp Street.

 It is bisected, from west to east, by the Gotham Avenue Canal.
 The area north of the canal, known as the "new section" by local residents, has traditional city streets lined with stores, brick houses, and wide sidewalks.
 The area south of the canal (the "old section") is a popular spot for party and chartered fishing boat berths.
 The typical size of the land lots in the community are 40 by 45 ft in the old section, 34 by 52 ft in the new section, and 24 by 70 ft on the waterfront.
 The streets in Gerritsen Beach are in alphabetical order (that is, Aster, Bevy, Celeste, Dictum, etc.).

 Community

 The neighborhood has a large Irish-Catholic presence in the community.
 A few long-standing residents of Irish descent refer to the community as being cois fharraige, which is an Irish language phrase meaning "by the sea".
 The remaining percentage of the population is predominantly of Scandinavian, Italian and German descent.

 Education

 The neighborhood is the location of the New York City Department of Education's Public School 277, an elementary school known as the Gerritsen Beach School.
+Comedian Chris Rock attended the school.

-Brooklyn Blue-Feather School, 2335 Gerritsen Ave. is for special-needs children operates in the former Resurrection school building.
+Brooklyn Blue-Feather School, at 2335 Gerritsen Avenue, is for special needs children.

 The Brooklyn Public Library's Gerritsen Beach branch is located at 2808 Gerritsen Avenue.
 The library has been operating since the 1950s, though it moved to its current location, a 10,000 ft2 structure, in 1997.